remult/remult/docs/tutorials/sveltekit/auth.md

 Remult provides a flexible mechanism that enables placing **code-based authorization rules** at various levels of the application's API.
 To maintain high code cohesion, **entity and field-level authorization code should be placed in entity classes**.

 **Remult is completely unopinionated when it comes to user authentication.** You are free to use any kind of authentication mechanism.
-The only requirement is that you provide Remult with an object which implements the Remult `UserInfo` interface which is defined thus:
+The only requirement is that you provide Remult with an object which implements the Remult `UserInfo` interface:

 ```ts
 export interface UserInfo {